Further amendments to the Skilled Immigration Act have taken effect

 Ausschnitt von einer Hand, die einen Reisepass und eine Karte festhält

-• Through qualification measures (Section 16d (1) and (2) of the Residence Act), skilled workers have the opportunity to have their foreign professional qualifications recognized in Germany.
+• Through qualification measures (Section 16d(1) and (2) of the Residence Act), skilled workers have the opportunity to have their foreign professional qualifications recognized in Germany.
 For this purpose, a residence permit is granted for 24 months (previously 18 months), which can be extended by 12 months (previously six months).
-In addition, it is now possible to take on a part-time job of 20 hours per week (previously 10 hours) or a job with no time restrictions in a related field.
+In addition, part-time employment of 20 hours per week (previously 10 hours) or full-time employment in a field related to the profession is now permitted.

-• The recognition partnership (Section 16d (3) of the Residence Act) includes the obligation of the skilled worker and employer to actively pursue the recognition procedure after entry.
-A work contract, a state-recognized professional qualification in the country of origin, and German language skills at A2 level (GER) are required for visa distribution.
-This means that entry into Germany is possible without the recognition procedure having already been initiated.
+• The recognition partnership (Section 16d(3) of the Residence Act) entails an obligation on the part of both the skilled worker and the employer to actively pursue the recognition process after entry into the country.
+For visa issuance, an employment contract, the possession of a state-recognized professional qualification from the country of origin, and German language proficiency at the A2 level (CEFR) are required.
+This means that entry into Germany is possible without the recognition procedure having been initiated beforehand.

-• The qualification analysis (Section 16d (6) AufenthG) comes into play if an equivalence assessment cannot be carried out due to the partial absence of the necessary documents.
-In such cases, knowledge can be assessed by other means (e.g., work samples, technical interviews, etc.).
-During the stay, secondary employment of up to 20 hours per week or employment related to the equivalence procedure is possible without time restrictions, provided that the Federal Employment Agency agrees.
-Subsequently, if necessary, a stay to achieve full equivalence in accordance with Section 16d (1) or (3) or a stay as a skilled worker in accordance with Section 18a may be applied for.
+• The qualification analysis (Section 16d(6) of the Residence Act) applies when an equivalence assessment cannot be conducted due to the partial absence of required documents.
+In these cases, knowledge can be assessed through other procedures (e.g., work samples, technical interviews, etc.).
+During the stay, part-time employment of up to 20 hours per week or employment related to the equivalence procedure without time restrictions is permitted, provided the Federal Employment Agency approves.
+Subsequently, if necessary, an application may be filed for a stay to achieve full equivalence under Section 16d(1) or (3) or for a stay as a skilled worker under Section 18a.

-• Entry and employment for persons with extensive professional experience (Section 19c (1) and (2) of the Residence Act in conjunction with Section 6 of the Employment Regulation Ordinance) has been extended from the group of IT specialists to all sectors.
-The requirements for entry and employment in non-regulated professions are proof of at least two years of state-recognized vocational or higher education in the country of origin or a degree from a German Chamber of Commerce Abroad (AHK) and at least two years of professional experience.
-In the case of IT specialists, the requirement for a vocational or higher education degree does not apply.
+• Entry and employment for individuals with extensive professional experience (Section 19c(1) and (2) of the Residence Act in conjunction with Section 6 of the Employment Regulation) has been expanded from the group of IT specialists to all sectors.
+Requirements for entry and employment in non-regulated professions include proof of at least two years of state-recognized vocational or higher education in the country of origin or a degree from a German Chamber of Commerce Abroad (AHK), as well as at least two years of professional experience.
+In the case of IT specialists, the requirement for a vocational or higher education degree is waived.

-New regulations in the area of asylum
+New Regulations in the Area of Asylum

-• The new "lane change" (§ 10 AufenthG) enables asylum seekers to obtain a residence permit as a skilled worker if they entered the country before March 29, 2023, have a job offer, and are in possession of an employment qualification.
+• The new “track change” (Section 10 of the Residence Act) allows asylum seekers to obtain a residence permit as a skilled worker if they entered the country before March 29, 2023, have a job offer, and possess a qualification for employment.

 The old town centre of Salzwedel at night.